hanzhang0116/hzpa-dprive-xfr-over-tls/draft-hzpa-dprive-xfr-over-tls.md

 * Performance.
 Existing AXFR and IXFR mechanisms have the burden of backwards compatibility with older implementations based on the original specifications in [@RFC1034] and [@RFC1035].
 For example, some older AXFR implementations have restrictions that mean use of sessions for multiple XFRs, or XFRs of different zones on the same connection, are inefficient or not supported.
 A specification for XFR-over-TLS could require all implementations to implement optimised transfers e.g. transfer of multiple zones over one connection.

-For IXFR, when there are very high rates of transfers opting to use persistent connections could offer higher throughput rates (is this true?).
+* Performance.
+For IXFR, when there are very high rates of large packet transfers opting to use persistent connections removes the latency introduced by falling back to TCP.
+TODO: More work needed on IXFR performance...

 * (Security.
 For some network configurations it is not desirable to have port 53 on the secondary open to an untrusted network for the sole purpose of receiving NOTIFYs.
-For the DSO case, secondaries could initiate DSO connections to the master and following that server-initiated DSO NOTIFY messages could be sent on that connection which could simultaneously be used for SOA and IXFR requests.
+NOTIFYs can also be trivially spoofed unless secured with TSIG.
+For the DSO case, secondaries could initiate DSO connections to the primary and following that server-initiated DSO NOTIFY messages could be sent on that connection which could simultaneously be used for SOA and IXFR requests.
 This would allow a firewall to be restricted to just allowing outgoing connections from secondary to primary.
 Note that a similar but more constrained mechanism exists for IXFR whereby a short refresh period can be configured which triggers periodic SOA/IXFR requests from the secondary.
+TODO:
-TODO: Look at the details of the NSD implementation.)
+  Look at the details of the NSD implementation.)

 * (Performance.
 For the DSO case, a new subscribe/publish mechanism could be envisaged that greatly reducing the number of messages required to perform one